Be Wise When You Make Those Resolutions for 2026

 There is the narcissistic, “look how much I know” wisdom; this type often dominates conversation and drops facts to demonstrate that they know more than you do.
 There is condescending academic wisdom, the kind that delights in subject mastery and putting naïve students in their place.
 Then there is a “my mind’s made up” kind of wisdom, that has investigated, arrived at a position, and will not be swayed.

 There is the type A “I’m always right” wisdom.
 (Say!
 Have you ever noticed that the ONLY people who ever proclaim their personality type are ALWAYS “type A”?
 No one ever says, “Well you know, I’m a type C personality”.
 I think whoever invented that classification system must have been the more assertive type and naturally wanted their classification to be “A”, the FIRST letter in the alphabet… why is it they had to be FIRST?
+Because they are type A!
 I probably just made a bunch of type A people mad, but it’s ok because I’m like a type C personality.
 Or D, I forget…)

 So, What’s the Difference?